strontic/strontic.github.io/xcyclopedia/library/webex.exe-23F590439F805D5ABF81D0CD5255A97B.md

 ## Possible Misuse

 *The following table contains possible examples of `webex.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `webex.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --